This chapter provides information on how to configure RTM for the first time in a company-managed space.

 Read the information in the Configure with one click section.

-Turn the toggle on to add sample data to your project.
+Turn the toggle on to add sample data to your space.

 To learn how the application works and how it will be configured, click here.